Corporate blog: External blogs

 Marketers might expect to have product evangelists or influencers among the audience of an external blog.
 Once they find them, they may treat them like VIPs, asking them for feedback on exclusive previews, product testing, marketing plans, customer services audits, etc.

 The business blog can provide additional value by adding a level of credibility that is often unobtainable from a standard corporate site.
-The informality and increased timeliness of information posted to blogs assists with increasing transparency and accessibility in the corporate image.
+The informality and increased timeliness of information posted to the blog assists with increasing transparency and accessibility in the corporate image.
 Business blogs can interact with a target market on a more personal level while building link credibility that can ultimately be tied back to the corporate site.